-- 1. Includes the Managing Director and CEO - 2.
-Management is defined as those employees who are Key Management Personnel, but not members of the Board, being the Chief Operating Officer (COO) and Chief Financial Officer (CFO) - 3.
-Excludes the Managing Director and CEO, COO and CFO
+1. Management is defined as those employees who are Key Management Personnel, but not members of the Board, being the Chief Executive Officer (CEO) and Chief Financial Officer (CFO)

+2. Excludes the CEO and CFO

 Recommendation 1.6 Board Performance Assessment